cbfacademy-course-material-taylor-2022/software-engineering-project-group-a/server/README.md

 npm run server
 ```

-Your back end application (API) will automatically restart after every change you make and save.
+Your back end application (API) will automatically restart after every change you make and save!